ripple/opensource.ripple.com/docs/evm-sidechain/build-and-run-witness-servers.md

 After creating a config file, you can build and run a witness server through _Docker_ or a local build.

+## Witness Server Hardware Requirements

+- Linux/AMD64 operating system.
+- 2 or more physical CPU cores.
+- At least 10GB of disk storage.
+- At least 8GB of RAM.
+- A stable connection to the RPC of an EVM Sidechain node.

 ## Using Docker

 1. Download [Docker 19+](https://docs.docker.com/get-docker/).